What are Abandoned Calls?

 - Modify your welcome message – Modifying your welcome message and the length of the recording can have an impact on the abandon rate.
 When callers hear a welcome message such as ‘your call is important to us,please hold’ repeatedly, they are bound to get frustrated.
 Also if the welcome message is too long and irrelevant , callers may drop out.
 Keeping these messages short and to the point would help.

 - Increase Ring Time – Instead of having the callers hear the automated message quickly, adding some extra seconds of ringing time could encourage the callers to not drop the call.
 People prefer hearing the accustomed ‘ring’ rather than an automated message.

-- Change your on-hold music – Try experimenting with music which the callers would prefer to listen to.
+- Change your on-hold music – Try using different music to see which one the callers would prefer listening to.
 Boring music would tempt the callers to drop the call.
-With good music, callers may hold on to the call while resorting to do other activities they desire to do like scrolling through the phone or checking email etc.
+With good music, callers may not mind holding on to the call while resorting to do other activities.

 You may also find that providing this option improves the public perception of your business, as your customers are spared the frustration of waiting on hold.

 Advanced ways to deal with abandoned calls